winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/03-AI-Architecture.md

 ## 3.2 Formal model

-In §1.2 the book gives the formal model of a reactive agent as a 6-tuple:
+In Chapter 1.2 the book gives the formal model of a reactive agent as a 6-tuple:

 ```
 { P, A, I, vjem, změna_stavu, akce }